 Cap and Gown Weekend

-Trinity seniors receive their caps and gowns at the Cap and Gown Convocation on the first Saturday in October.
+Trinity seniors receive their caps and gowns at the Cap and Gown Convocation on the last Saturday in Septmeber.
 Receipt of the cap and gown is a cherished moment in the lives of Trinity undergraduates, a recognition of the achievement of at least 92 academic credits, and entrance into senior year.
 Families and friends gather for the Convocation and President’s Reception following the ceremony.
-On Sunday morning, the seniors process to Notre Dame Chapel for the solemn Cap and Gown Liturgy, following which they gather in Alumnae Hall with their families for a festive brunch.
-The weekend ceremonies conclude with the fun and festive Courtyard Sing attended by students from all classes wearing their class colors.
-Seymour Court is also festooned in the colors of the classes.
-At the Courtyard Sing, the first year class also receive their first symbol of membership in the Trinity community, their class banner.
+At the Convocation, the first year class also receive their first symbol of membership in the Trinity community, their class banner.

 Members of the Junior class receive their Class rings in a special ceremony in November.
 Students may order their Class rings for this occasion or they may use other rings they already own.